 New drugs are usually approved for invasive aspergillosis before CPA/ABPA.

-- F901318 (olorofim) is a novel antifungal from a completely new class of drugs (the orotomides).
+- Olorofim is a novel antifungal from a completely new class of drugs (the orotomides).
 It is being developed by F2G Ltd, which is a spin-off company whose advisors include Professor Denning.
-F901318 has been through various Phase I trials and has recently (July 2018) entered a Phase II trial to see how well it works in 100 patients with invasive fungal infections who do not have other treatment options.
+Olorofim has been through various Phase I trials, Phase II trials and has recently (March 2022) entered a Phase III trial to see how well it works in 225 patients with invasive fungal infections.

 How to look up information about aspergillosis trials